Application Secure Coding

-Secure coding is the practice of writing software in ways that reduce common security flaws and make applications safer to operate.
+Secure coding is the practice of designing and writing software in ways that reduce exploitable flaws before deployment.

 Secure coding is the practice of designing and writing software in ways that reduce security weaknesses.
 In plain language, it means developers build features with security in mind instead of treating protection as something to bolt on only after the code is finished.